+To notarize, or not?
 Getting a document notarized can go a long way in preventing fraud which is why some documents are required to be notarized in order to prove authenticity.
-Some other documents, while they might not legally require notarization, may need to be notarized if one of the parties involved requires it.
+But you might also want to notarize documents that may not legally require notarization if one of the parties involved requires it.

 So this leaves the question, “What documents can a notary notarize?”